-After knowing the different types of fund management available, you may think that tax only applies to companies with a local presence in Singapore.
+After knowing the different types of fund management available, you may think that taxation in Singapore only applies to companies with a local presence.
 But, this is not necessarily the case.
 Conceptually, funds managed by fund managers in Singapore may be considered to establish a taxable presence in Singapore, even if the company they worked for is incorporated elsewhere.

 1. Onshore Fund Tax Incentive Scheme (13R)

-This type of tax incentive is specially designed for companies that have a local footprint in Singapore with assets or funds managed by a fund manager who lives in Singapore.
+This type of tax incentive for fund managers is specially designed for companies that have a local footprint in Singapore with assets or funds managed by a fund manager who lives in Singapore.

 The company must have investors composed of individual investors, non-resident corporate investors, or Singaporean corporate investors who own no more than 30% of the fund.
 The percentage increases to 50% when there are more than ten investors.
 It’s prohibited for the fund to be wholly owned by Singaporeans.
 Fulfilling such requirements is necessary to qualify for the tax exemption.

 Additionally, the company must spend at least S$200,000 annually on local business spending, including management fees, remuneration, and other operating costs.
 The total fund managed has no limit or restrictions.
 Still, the fund manager is obligated to declare to the Inland Revenue of Authority Singapore (IRAS) and produce a financial statement to investors annually.